-This pancit with shrimp (also known as pancit bihon) is an easy stir-fry noodle that tastes like you transported to your Filipino’s grandmother’s home.
-The rice noodles are stir fried with carrots, cabbage and pork.
-This pancit recipe is seasoned with oyster sauce and lime for a savory and refreshing flavor.
-Pancit is usually served with a protein such as chicken or pork adobo for the perfect Filipino feast.
+This Filipino Pancit (also known as pancit bihon) is an easy stir-fry noodle that tastes like you transported to your Filipino’s grandmother’s home.
+The rice noodles are stir fried with carrots, cabbage and pork seasoned with oyster sauce and lime for a savory and refreshing flavor.

 I was in search of a delicious filipino pancit noodles recipe but since I’m not filipino, I had to find a good home cooked recipe online…unfortunately, I didn’t know who to trust.
 Luckily, my friend, Angie’s mom was very kind to share hers.
 She gave me all the insights on what ingredients to use and the measurements for this authentic Filipino recipe.
 After cooking the noodles, squeeze a little lime juice (or calamansi!) and taste the flavor explosion.
 Hope you like Mama Angie’s recipe ◡̈